 Yorkshire Dales - Varsity Weekend with CUCC

 Caves: Gaping Gill, Easegill, Lost Johns, Gavel & Short Drop

 On the last trip of the term we will meet with the Cambridge University Caving Club and hold our annual Varsity Match on neutral territory: The Yorkshire Dales.
-This will also bring us to the last of the four major caving area of the UK.
 During the day, we'll team up with CUCC and explore the caves of the area: They are mostly vertical and almost all of them require some easy SRT.
 Again, the trips will be suited for beginners who don't know much about SRT, as long as you've at least been to a training session here in Oxford.
 And there might even be a chance to squeeze in a horizontal trip, in case the SRT training at "the other place" fails and there are some people left who didn't get a chance to learn what SRT is all about.
 But the main focus is really on vertical caving, because that opens up a whole range of new possibilities in Yorkshire, including the huge Main Chamber in Gaping Gill, the massive streamway passages of Easegill and the intricate maze of cave systems on Leck Fell.
 Most of these are actually part of the gigantic Three Counties System, currently estimated at around 80-100km total length, but new bits and pieces get discovered and added to the system on a regular basis.